Audie Award for Narration by the Author

 The Audie Award for Narration by the Author or Authors is one of the Audie Awards presented annually by the Audio Publishers Association (APA).
 It awards excellence in audiobook narration for an audiobook narrated by the author released in a given year.
 Before 2002 the award was given as the Audie Award for Solo Narration by the Author or Authors.
 It has been awarded since 1998.

 Winners and finalists

+Winners are listed first each year and are highlighted in green.